EmptyLaughter/Full-Stack-Development/SAML.md

             * "binding": SAML protocol binding; only HTTP-Redirect binding
         * "x509cert": public x509 certificate of IdP; can use a fingerprint (look at github onelogin documentation for more info about fingerprinting)
         * "x509certMulti": in the case that IdP uses different certificates for signing/encryption

-3. Talk to IdP IT guy to get info that IdP expects and SP requirements

 4. setup.py: setup information-- confirm and decide how to integrate with own application's setup.py